Provincial Reconstruction Team Zabul

 Provincial Reconstruction Team Zabul was a civil-military unit tasked to assist the government of the Islamic Republic of Afghanistan deliver government and security in the southern province of Zabul.

-Along with the military component, the PRT also includes civilians from the Dept. of State, USAID and Dept. of Agriculture.
+Along with the military component, the PRT also included civilians from the Dept. of State, USAID and Dept. of Agriculture.

 The team had approximately 100 personnel.
 The commander for PRT Zabul was an Air Force Lieutenant Colonel, but shared mission planning with the Dept. of State senior official in the province.
 The team was composed of half Army Soldiers and half Air Force Airmen.
-Soldiers served as the security force (responsible for providing outside the wire security for the team during convoys and ground movements), civil affairs teams and other staff positions like Director of Operations and Logistics Officer.
+Soldiers served as the security force (responsible for providing outside-the-wire security for the team during convoys and ground movements), civil affairs teams and other staff positions like Director of Operations and Logistics Officer.
 Airmen on the team served in multiple capacities including command post, engineering, intelligence, public affairs/information operations, services, vehicle maintenance, logistics, personnel, perimeter security advisors and personal security detail.

 A typical day would include a convoy movement or air movement to a construction site to assess progress.
 During the same day, a movement to a government office or with Afghan officials to outlying villages occurred to advise and build government capacity.

 Each team would go through 2.5 months of training at Camp Atterbury, Indiana to prepare for the deployment.
 During the training, members of the team learned small and large movement operations, medical training, advising training, and other skills needed to operate outside the wire in Afghanistan.